kaustubhsh/face-detection-on-server/README.md

 # Face Detection on Server

-It is a real time face detection project based on java script implemented project hosted through flask on python.
+It is a real time face detection project based on java script implemented project hosted through flask on python3.

 ## Installation